Magic Number Seven

 In fact as programmers we suffer from being too close to the interface.
 Our unit of comprehension is too large and we manage to cope by being immersed in the system so that we understand it in much larger grouping.

-There are two ways in which acknowledging the human information processing limit can help us produce better interfaces.
-The first is to recognise that, no matter how complicated the display the focus of attention will rarely manage to cope with more than one or two things at any moment.
 In the same way you shouldn't nest control structures too deeply in a function, you shouldn't nest dialog boxes, menus or windows too deeply.
 It is better to think in terms of a single focus of attention within your application.
 If the user opens multiple applications and so splits the focus, well that's up to them - perhaps they can cope.

 Overload and bloat

-If you want to see an example of a program that breaks these rules then look no further then the standard Windows 7 file manager - Windows Explorer.
+If you want to see an example of a program that breaks these rules then look no further then the standard Windows file manager - File Explorer.
 It has at least three menus structures on show - the two horizontal menus, and the task panel to the left.
 If you throw in the right-click context menu and any number of optional extras then you begin to realise that the user is overloaded.
 What menu to use for any particular task is a mystery.

 Most of the existing Windows interface is like this.
 It has accreted alternative ways of doing things as we have succumbed to the need to add the latest interface widget or to simply improve by adding rather than improve by making better.When you throw in the need for backward compatibility you can appreciate that interfaces naturally grow from simplicity to overload.